SoK: Decentralized Exchanges (DEX) with Automated Market Maker (AMM) Protocols: Comparison of AMM protocols

+This section focuses on the four most representative \acp{amm}: Uniswap (including V2 and V3), Balancer, Curve, and DODO.
+These protocols were selected based on their market share~\cite{obadiaa2019} on the Ethereum blockchain and the representativeness in their overall mechanism.

-For the rest of this section, we focus on the four most representative ones: Uniswap v2, Balancer v1, Curve, and Dodo.
-We describe the liquidity pool structures of those protocols, and subsequently derive and illustrate the conservation function, slippage, as well as divergence loss of those protocol in \autoref{fig:consfunc}, \autoref{fig:slippage} and \autoref{fig:divloss}, respectively.
-For denominating purposes, we always use token$_1$ as price or value unit; namely, token$_1$ is the assumed numéraire.
+We describe the liquidity pool structures of those protocols in the main text.
+We also derive the conservation function, slippage, as well as divergence loss of those protocols.
+A summary of formulas can be found in \autoref{tab:functioncomparison}.
+We refer our readers to Appendix \ref{appendix:formulas} for a detailed explanation and derivation of those formulas.
+The protocols' conservation function, slippage, as well as divergence loss under different hyperparameter values are plotted in \autoref{fig:consfunc}, \ref{fig:slippage} and \ref{fig:divloss}, respectively.
+We always use token$_1$ as price or value unit; namely, token$_1$ is the assumed numéraire.